 - Approximately 1,700 youths trained and taking part in 115 youth groups

 - 60 small-scale infrastructure projects and 22 social initiatives completed, benefitting approximately 100,000 people

 - 18 Nepali radio stations broadcasting project messages

 - 23 local and national partner organizations strengthened

-An outgoing officer welcomes a new one at the start of a WORTH banking cycle.
+Members look on as an outgoing officer welcomes a new one at the start of a WORTH banking cycle.